Derpford/i-find-it-quite-simple/readme.md

 - Beam Pistol (RAW): Somehow converts bullets into laser blasts that rip through enemies.
 Does not need reloading.
 Drops from the cyber-troopers in Zombie Pack 3.

 ### SMGs/ARs
 Higher damage than pistols overall, filling a generalist role, but the high mag capacities don't come in until the late tiers.
-Replaces the Chaingun spawn spot.
+Replaces the Chaingun spawn spot, at least until stuff like the Assault Cannon starts dropping.
 - Stock Rifle (Well Done): 25 round mag, reloads almost as fast as the pistol, fires slower than it tho.
 10-15 damage per shot; rifles are better than pistols, even though they fire the same clippazines!
 It's more accurate than the stock pistol but slightly worse than the magnum.
 Altfire plays a random "Aim down the sights" voice line.
 Drops from rifle zombies.
 - Grenade Rifle (Medium Rare): 20 round mag, reloads as fast as stock rifle, fires slightly faster and does 15-20 damage per shot.
 Also has an underslung grenade launcher on altfire, which uses...30 bullets??? look, don't ask me.
 It's otherwise pretty much the Stock Rifle.
 In fact, it looks suspiciously like a recolored Stock Rifle.
 Rifle zombies start carrying this when you get Zombie Pack 1.
 - Demontech Rifle (Rare): 50 round mag!
 Finally, something that's appropriately-sized for demon killing.
 Fires...uh...blood.
 The blood rails pierce all enemies, doing 15-25 damage; great for mowing down crowds.
 Altfire shoots plasma blasts that deal 30 flat damage but don't pierce, which is ideal for dealing with single targets.
 Demon Troopers carry these, and are unlocked in Zombie Pack 2.